Gun Shop Inside Greenwood Village Home At Center Of Neighborhood Dispute

 “This is a reputable business.
 I do background checks.
 I follow all of the federal state and local laws, and I do this reputably,” he said.

-Still the presence alone has prompted concerns form some of his neighbors.
+Still, the presence alone has prompted concerns from some of his neighbors.

 “Personally, I felt affronted and afraid,” Kirby said.